Metrics for Graph Comparison: A Practitioner's Guide: Methods

-Random graph models are often designed to simulate a single important feature of empirical networks, such as clustering in the Watts-Strogatz model or the high-degree vertices of the preferential attachment model.
-In empirical graphs, these factors coexist in an often unpredictable configuration, along with significant amounts of noise.
+Random graph models are often designed to simulate a single important feature of real world networks, such as clustering in the Watts-Strogatz model or the high-degree vertices of the preferential attachment model.
+In real networks, these factors coexist in an often unpredictable configuration, along with significant amounts of noise.
 Although the above analysis of the efficacy of various distances on random graph scenarios can help inform and guide our intuition, to truly understand their utility we must also look at how they perform when applied to empirical graph data.

-In this section, we will examine the performance of our distance in two scenarios.
-First, we will look at an anomaly detection scenario for a dynamic social-contact graph, collected via RFID tags in an French primary school \cite{Stehle2011}.
-Secondly, we will look at a graph matching problem in neuroscience, comparing correlation graphs of brain activity in subjects with and without autism spectrum disorder \cite{DiMartino2013}.
+In this study, we evaluate the performance of the aforementioned distances using two scenarios.
+First, we study the change point detection scenario for two time-varying networks: a dynamic social-contact graph, collected via RFID tags in an French primary school \cite{Stehle2011}, and a time series of emails exchanged between 986 members of a large European research institution \cite{leskovec07} over a period of 803 days.

-The first experiment suggests that the tools that perform the most consistently in the graph matching applications (the spectral distances) are unreliable in our anomaly detection experiment.
-It is also interesting insofar as the graphs exhibit significant volume fluctuations, which was a factor not present in our numerical studies.

-In the second experiment, we see that none of our graph distances fully distinguish between the two populations.
-Signal-to-noise is a ubiquitous problem in analyzing actual graph data, and is particularly notable in building a connectivity networks of human brain activity (see e.g. \cite{Burgess2016}).
-Accordingly, the results of our data experiments show that in the presence of real-world noise levels, many of these distances fail to distinguish subtle structural differences.
-In the face of this, we examine more targeted analysis techniques which may be applied in such a situation.
+Secondly, we investigate the two-sample test problem in neuroscience: given two populations of functional brain connectivity networks, we compute a statistic to test whether both populations are generated by the same probability distribution of controls (null hypothesis), or one population is significantly different from the other one.
+Specifically, we compare the functional connectivity of subjects with a diagnosis of autism spectrum disorder \cite{DiMartino2013} versus a population of controls.